 - 1 small onion - peeled and finely chopped

 - 4 cloves garlic - peeled and finely chopped

 - 5 stalks green onions - white part only, reserved the greens for other use

 Cooking on stove-top:

 - Preheat a large heavy-bottom pot, like Dutch oven.
 Add cooking oil.
 Add the aromatics and stir fry until fragrant, about 3 minutes.
 Deglaze with wine.
 Scrape the bottom of the pot to make sure you get all the little bits unstuck if any.
-Add the pork and sea cucumber followed by seasonings.
+Add the pork followed by seasonings.
 Add water, enough to cover the pork

 - Bring to a boil and then lower the heat and let it gently braised for the next 1 1/2 hour or so or until the meat is fork tender